 Gordon River Cruise

 Waterways have always been used to access the most remote of wilderness areas.
-The Gordon River is the best and most spectacular way to experience the inaccessible wilderness of the south-west.
+Taking a cruise on the Gordon River is the best and most spectacular way to experience the inaccessible wilderness of the south-west.

 There are two companies operating cruises from Strahan.
 Both are highly rated and offer much the same itinerary.
 Your trip will include a visit to Sarah Island (the subject of the play in a later section) and passes by the ‘Hell’s Gates’ rock formation.